zxing-cpp/zxing-cpp/README.md

 * In pure C++11, no third-party dependencies
 * Stateless, thread-safe readers
-* Built as UWP WinRT component
+* Wrapper to create WinRT component
+* Wrapper for Android NDK

 ### Work in progress

 Currently all readers are working with all original blackbox tests (from ZXing project) passed.
 Encoders are comming soon.
-More wrappers comming soon.

 ## Supported Formats